Capital punishment in the Gaza Strip: Mahmoud Eshtewi (February 2016)

+May 2016 executions

 In May 2016, Hamas reportedly executed three men by firing squad and hanging.
 The execution was performed in the al-Katiba prison.
 The executed men were convicted for murder.
 Reportedly, the execution defied protests from the United Nations and "will likely" deepen tensions with the Palestinian government in the West Bank.
 Hamas defied an agreement with Fatah, the ruling party in the West Bank, by carrying out the executions without the approval of Palestinian President Mahmoud Abbas.
 Hamas later announced that 13 additional prisoners are to be executed.

+April 2017 executions

 In April 2017, it was reported that three Palestinians were executed by Hamas in Gaza Strip over alleged collaboration with Israel.
 Reportedly, the men were hanged at a Hamas police compound, as dozens of Hamas leaders and officials watched the killing.

+January–August 2022 sentencing

+According to B'Tselem, Hamas courts handed down 13 death sentences in January-August 2022, but had not carried out any since 2017.